Lesson 2 of 8 - grow effective thinking and communication skills

 • The communication basics and skills which empower people to define their needs clearly and to act to fill current needs effectively.
 In other words, typical ineffective thinkers don't know they don't know the vital information that comprises Lessons 1 and 2 here.

-Two more factors that promote societal ineffective thinking are...
+Two more factors that promote ineffective societal thinking are...

 • Constant distraction, and social disinterest.
-Our high-stimulus, warp-speed culture is used to un-awareness and ineffective thinking, and promotes it by ignoring it.
+Our high-stimulus, warp-speed culture is used to unawareness and ineffective thinking, and promotes it by ignoring it.
 Because of the factors above and lack of public demand, the people controlling our media and educational systems and programs don't focus on "effective thinking."
 Some business leaders do, to raise their profits.

 The ceaseless sensory stimulation our culture bombards us with promotes personal and social numbness and "information overload."
 Our Information-Age flood of data, images, and sounds constantly distracts us from growing the habit of quiet, focused awareness and clear thinking.
 Does this happen to you?